-A paradigm shift in both the profession and the software supporting the profession is needed to make the next jump in perspective and application from calculations (currently an extension of deterministic thought with a stochastic overlay to do one calculation at a time) to modeling which is a full embrace of incorporating data from many stochastic processes that are organized by attained age of retirees.
+A paradigm shift in both the profession and the software supporting the profession is needed to make the next jump in perspective and application from calculations (currently an extension of deterministic thought with a stochastic overlay to do one calculation at a time … even for retirees retiring at different times) to modeling which is a full embrace of incorporating data from many stochastic processes that are organized by attained age of retirees.
 Much of that metalogged data may simply be a look up function as well.
 We’re close for those who dare lead that paradigm shift.
 Finally, planning community push back is quite the opposite of embracing evidence derived from research from our own planning profession, as well as that of other research and body of knowledge communities such as actuarial and statistical sciences as I’ve mentioned above.

 Some in the profession may take exception at this post as they “protect their rice bowls” (quote comes from my first career was military officer, pilot and contingency war planner).
 It is my hope that this post leads to deeper thought and further exploration by others into how to apply scientific thought processes and insights from other sciences and professions to move the planning profession forward from the present limited views and approaches it currently has, possibly based on confirmation-based research rather than taking an exploratory-based or hypothesis based research approach which tends to broaden insights, findings and perspectives.
 The academic methodology is to disprove or duplicate prior research as well as to expand the body of knowledge in the subject area of investigation.
 The application of science and evidence should distill things down to fewer more refined models, rather than the many unduplicatable solutions apparent now that don’t provide specific answers but rather general rules and guidelines that constantly shift with the times (e.g., is it a 4% rule or 3% rule now, or when might it be 4.5%; or what is the inflation rate to apply to that rule; or how does that/those rule(s) change with age; or how does a retiree transition to another adviser say 5 or 10 years into retirement using any of the many rules out there since the retiree’s past isn’t known to the new adviser (models would at least have a future range of solutions very close to those modeled in the past, and thus transition would be more known to both the retiree and adviser with them simply picking up with where the retiree is now in their model and move forward from there), etc., etc.,?